 Stylistic editing is similar to making a sandwich.
 Most people have a concept of what goes into a basic sandwich but have different opinions about the details.
 Should the sandwich have many toppings or just a few?
-What condiments will give it a spicy or salty flavor?
+What condiments will give it a spicy or salty flavour?

 - establishing the style, tone, mood, voice, and level of formality of the material

-- maintaining the language level appropriate for the intended readership, purpose, and medium (blog, novel, white paper, report)
+- maintaining the language level appropriate for the intended readership, purpose, and medium (blog, novel, white paper, or report)

 After a stylistic edit is complete, your project is ready for a copy edit.